 But rather than give up, Zwiefel sought help.
-Under the guidance of Jason Stella, NASM-PES, CES, head of training at Life Time Fitness in Chanhassen, Minn., Zwiefel took up a strength-building program.
+Under the guidance of Jason Stella, CPT, PES, CES, a holistic life coach, MAT trainer, and the national education manager for Life Time Training, Zwiefel took up a strength-building program.
 Instead of low-intensity, repetitive exercise sessions on treadmills and ellipticals, she began doing shorter, more intense workouts with weights that were never the same from one day to the next.

 Four months later, Zwiefel’s shoulders, arms and abs had the sculpted, athletic look she’d always wanted.
 Better yet, 15 pounds had melted off, and her body fat percentage was 7.5 points lower.
 Friends started asking her how she’d pulled it off.
 “Strength training made all the difference in the world,” she says.

 Many gym-goers — and even some health and fitness professionals — still believe that strength training is only for people who want to gain weight in the form of shirt-stretching muscles, and that long-duration exercise like running and cycling is the fastest way to lose fat.
 In-the-know trainers like Stella, however, believe otherwise.